Tschirnhaus transformations after Hilbert: Hilbert's Formula for the Degree 9 and New General Upper Bounds

 \subsection{Proof of Theorem~\ref{thm:beatbrauer}}

 Our proof follows the strategy outlined by Hilbert \cite{Hi}.
-We recall a classical lemma on quadrics. \begin{lemma} Let $K$ be a field of characteristic 0, let $K\subset \overline{K}$ be an algebraic closure, and let $K^{2\text{-solv}}\subset \overline{K}$ denote the fixed field of the 2-Sylow in the profinite group $\Gal(\overline{K}/K)$.
+We recall a classical lemma on quadrics. \begin{lemma} Let $K$ be a field of characteristic 0, let $K\subset \overline{K}$ be an algebraic closure, and let $K^{2\text{-solv}}\subset \overline{K}$ denote the quadratic closure of $K$.
 For any smooth quadric $Q$ over $K$, with maximal isotropic Grassmannian $\Gr(Q)$, the inclusion

 is Zariski dense.
 Moreover, for any $x\in \Gr(Q)(K^{2\text{-solv}})$, the associated Severi-Brauer variety over $K^{2\text{-solv}}$ is trivial. \end{lemma} \begin{proof} The proof is classical, and goes back at least to work of Sylvester.
 Recall that by completing the squares, every nonsingular, definite quadratic form $Q$ over $K$ admits a $K$-rational change of coordinates to one of the form